hmehicic/Website/README.md

 # Website
-I created this website for my final project in Computer Science Principles junior year.
-It is about my home country, Croatia.
-Check it out!
+Hi there!
+My name is Harris Mehicic, and I created and designed this website for my junior year, final project in Computer Science Principles.
+My website is about my home country, Croatia, and hopefully, you learn something cool and interesting from it.
+Feedback would be much appreciated, also, this is the first website I have ever built (and it is still a work in progress).
+Please let me know if there are any troubles with getting it to work as I had to upload it using Git LFS remotely.